 FISHER HOUSE FAQs

 A. Fisher Houses™ have a full-time, salaried manager (our home is blessed with two) and our local foundation depends on voluntary support to enhance daily operations and program expansion.
 Various events are always underway and we love our volunteers!
 Skills and background varies based on the assignment and event.
-Please request further information by contacting Mia Hughes at 850-259-4956 or email: firstname.lastname@example.org.
+Many of the opportunities are available here and include baking, meal preparation, spring cleaning and volunteering at community events that benefit our house on Eglin AFB.
+You may also request additional information by contacting Mia Hughes at 850-259-4956 or email: firstname.lastname@example.org.

 A. We love to showcase our beautiful home that blesses so many!
 Visits may be arranged through the manager of the house and are scheduled during the week due to staffing and courtesy for the guests.

 A. No. Families do not pay to stay at a Fisher House.
 Fees at Army, Navy and Air Force Fisher Houses are underwritten by Fisher House Foundation.

 A. Yes.
 Please let us know when contributing so that we may notify the person being honored and the loved ones of those being remembered.
 P.S.
 We appreciate your support.